yjyan7/academic-kickstart/content/publication/li-2020-a/index.md

 publication: '*Biodiversity Science*'
 publication_short: In *Biodiversity Science (in Chinese)*

-abstract: China is rich in macrofungal biodiversity.
+abstract: 'China is rich in macrofungal biodiversity.
 However, many species have been threatened in recent years by human activity and climate change.
 Red list assessment is the first step towards species con-servation.
 To protect this group of fungi, the Ministry of Ecology and Environment of the People's Republic of China and the